TNTWZRD/LearningLexParse/README.md

 # Learnig Lex And Parse
-This is a small project to remind me how lex and parse works for programming languages It was originaly called JRVS, but has been renamed so it may be reused
+This is a small project to remind me how lex and parse works for programming languages.<br>
+It was originaly called JRVS, but has been renamed so it may be reused

 #DEP: